MAC Peer Mentoring Program

 - First or second-year doctoral student

-Peer mentee applications opened on August 4th and close on September 1st at 11:59 p.m.
+Peer mentee applications are now open and will close on September 1st at 11:59 p.m.
 ET.

 The MAC Mentoring Program runs on an academic year schedule.

 Aug.
 25: Mentor Orientation

 Sept.
 23: Mentor and Mentee Scavenger Hunt & Ice Cream Social